 Yes.
-The CSO facilitates a Mock Interview Program, which allows you to interview with a practicing attorney at their firms; mock interviews can also be given by a career counselor.
-Please contact the Assistant Director
+The CSO facilitates a Mock Interview Program, which allows you to interview with a practicing attorney at their place of employment; mock interviews can also be given by a career counselor.
+Please contact the Assistant Director for more information.

 Remember that finding a job is a job.
 It takes time.
-It's important that you remain persistent, and hone your resume and cover letter writing skills.
+It is important that you remain persistent, and hone your resume and cover letter writing skills.

-Yes and no. With large firms, it's best that you follow the recruiting calendar for Fall Recruitment (as a 2L).
-If you miss the application deadline, it's highly unlikely that you will be considered.
-For small and mid-sized firms, it's always recommended that you send "unsolicited" resumes because their hiring needs are less predictable.
+Yes and no. With large firms, it is best that you follow the recruiting calendar for Fall Recruitment (as a 2L).
+If you miss the application deadline, it is highly unlikely that you will be considered.
+For small and mid-sized firms, it is always recommended that you send "unsolicited" resumes because their hiring needs are less predictable.
 Please see our resume/cover letter samples on the website and consult with a CSO counselor to learn how to make your unsolicited applications more successful.

-The Mentor Program is typically a spring semester event, and is open to all 1Ls.
-Because of the demand, not all first-year students who wish to participate will be paired with an attorney.
-The process is typically first-come, first-serve.
+The Mentor Program begins during spring semester and is open to all 1Ls.
+Because of the demand, not all first-year students who wish to participate will be paired with a mentor.
+The process is typically first-come, first-served.

 Generally, most alumni work at firms in Southern California.
-Fowler School of Law alumni presently work in at least 17 states and several foreign countries.
+Fowler School of Law alumni presently work in many different states and several foreign countries.
 And those numbers are growing.